william-santini/WiSSkHy/README.md

 > until the first public release (expected 2026, open source licence).
 > **A demo version is available here:  [WiSSkHy Demo (ShinyApps.io)](https://sno-hybam.shinyapps.io/WiSSkHy/)**

-The **`WiSSkHy-App`** was created to provide access to the main tools of the `WiSSkHy` environment.
+The **`RIO-App`** was created to provide access to the main tools of the `WiSSkHy` environment.
 Beyond these core features, users can:
 - Add new tools directly in R-Shiny, either within the existing apps or independently.
 - Write custom scripts in R, Python, or other languages to work with the WiSSkHy SQLite database.
 - Use the apps to automatically generate SQL queries that can be reused in custom code/script.

 > [!NOTE]
-> `WiSSkHy` not only provides access to core tools but also acts as a collaborative "Wiki":
+> `RIO` not only provides access to core tools but also acts as a collaborative "Wiki":
 > - users can contribute, share, and reuse tools or scripts within the community.
 > - This flexibility encourages collective development, knowledge exchange, and the integration of custom processing, analysis, or visualization workflows, all while leveraging the common `WiSSkHy` database structure.